Warriors overcome triple-double by Luka Doncic to beat Mavericks 104-100

 The Mavericks started out the game with a 9-0 run but the Warriors finished the first quarter with a 28-27 lead.
 Curry led a 14-0 run by Golden State in the second quarter to give the Warriors a 13-point lead, but the Mavericks scored the final 13 points of the period to tie the game at 49 at halftime.

+"It felt like kind of a playoff atmosphere tonight as well, the way we were going back and forth," Irving said.

-Warriors forward Jonathan Kuminga (knee) missed his fourth consecutive game, but Warriors coach Steve Kerr said Kuminga is expected to play Thursday at Houston.
+Warriors forward Jonathan Kuminga (knee) missed his fourth consecutive game, but Kerr said Kuminga is expected to play Thursday at Houston.

 Before the game, Mavericks coach Jason Kidd announced that rookie center Dereck Lively II could miss up to two weeks while he recovers from right knee soreness.
 Lively was injured during Sunday's game against the Rockets.